 These back pain or sciatica symptoms might be further broken down as mild, moderate or severe in pain.
 Once a chiropractor has properly diagnosed your sciatica symptoms, they may utilize a series of treatment modalities, including spinal adjustments and manual manipulations, among other well-known alternative treatment options, to help improve sciatic nerve pain.
 The scope of our information is limited to chiropractic as well as to spinal injuries and conditions.
 To discuss the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Curated by Dr. Alex Jimenez

-The information herein on "Symptoms and Possible Causes of Sciatica in El Paso, TX" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Symptoms and Possible Causes of Sciatica in El Paso, TX" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*